IslandUsurper/generator-mozu-theme/README.md

 #### Creating a Brand New Theme

-Run `yo mozu-theme2:brandnew` in an empty directory to immediately begin creating a new theme.
+Run `yo mozu-theme:brandnew` in an empty directory to immediately begin creating a new theme.
 This command will fail in a nonempty directory.

 #### Upgrading a Legacy Theme

-Run `yo mozu-theme2:legacy` in the directory of an existing theme which uses the `extends` runtime inheritance model to immediately begin upgrading it to use the new process.
+Run `yo mozu-theme:legacy` in the directory of an existing theme which uses the `extends` runtime inheritance model to immediately begin upgrading it to use the new process.

 #### Cloning and Attaching an Existing Theme

-Run `yo mozu-theme2:existingrepo` and give it the address of an existing Git repository that contains a modern theme (one that has already been generated with this generator).
+Run `yo mozu-theme:existingrepo` and give it the address of an existing Git repository that contains a modern theme (one that has already been generated with this generator).
 This sub-generator will "reattach" the `basetheme` repo that helps you check for updates during the build process.

 ### Options
-The `yo mozu-theme2` command takes some options at the command line.
+The `yo mozu-theme` command takes some options at the command line.

  - `--verbose` to print very detailed logging
  - `--skip-prompts` to infer as many things as possible without pausing to ask questions